linZHank/two_loggers/Docs/system_setup.md

 > recommend: at least 50000 (~50G)
 ![shrink_disk](https://github.com/linZHank/two_loggers/blob/master/Docs/images/shrink_disk.PNG)

+# Install Ubuntu 16.04

-# Create Ubuntu16.04 Installation USB Drive
+## Step-1 Create Ubuntu16.04 Installation USB Drive
 Refer to [Create a bootable USB stick on Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0).
 Note: make sure you download the [Ubuntu 16.04 desktop image](http://releases.ubuntu.com/16.04/)

-# Install Ubuntu 16.04
+## Step-2 BIOS Settings
 Insert the just created Ubuntu bootable USB drive and reboot.

-## Step-1 BIOS Settings
-A few things you'll have to make sure.
+A few things you'll have to make sure in your BIOS (press F-2 when computer startup).
     1. The storage option should be **AHCI** instead of ~~RAID~~.
     2. **Disable** the option of "fast boot".
     3. Set your system to boot up from **USB Drive**
     4. **Save and Exit**

-## Step-2 Install Ubuntu from USB
+## Step-3 Install Ubuntu from USB
 - A (purplish) screen will show up if successfully boot up from USB.
 This interface is called **GRUB**, and in this grub you'll have 4 options (`Try Ubuntu without installing`; `Install Ubuntu`; `OEM install (for manufacturers)`; `Check disc for defects`)
 - Select first option: **Try Ubuntu without installing**.
 This should brings you to the Ubuntu tryout interface (It looks exactly the same as the installed one).
 ![try_ubuntu](https://github.com/linZHank/two_loggers/blob/master/Docs/images/try_ubuntu.PNG)